 Laura McAndrews PhD '15, MS '12.
 While achieving her graduate degrees from the University of Missouri under the guidance of Dr. Ha-Brookshire, Laura's research focused on the people working within the Global Apparel Supply Chain who create dynamic work environments.
 More recently, she has started to research inclusive design for people living with disabilities.
 Before returning to academia, Laura worked for nine years in the apparel industry in New York and Philadelphia for companies such as Ralph Lauren, Gap Inc, and Urban Outfitters.
 Currently, Laura is an Assistant Professor at the University of Georgia.

 Li Zhao PhD ’15.
 Her research interests fall within the area of founders’ leadership on apparel new venture performance in the global context, firm longevity in hyper-dynamic market environment of textiles and apparel.
 She also studies the brand credibility and brand image related to sustainability efforts.
 She completed her masters and bachelors from Beijing Institute of Fashion Technology, China.
 She has been worked for Dior, Wilkinson group as a marketing assistant, sales manager in China for two years.
-She is currently a lecturer at Indiana University Bloomington.
+She is currently an Assistant Professor at the University of Missouri.

 Gargi Bhaduri, PhD '14, MS '11.
 Her research interests include sustainable supply chain issues, brand communications related to sustainable practices and information processing.
 She teaches Softgoods Retailing and has served as Graduate Student Liaison for ITAA.
 She is currently an assistant professor at Kent State University.